 Using A&I On-Line Mapping Data, CVS has identified ISP District 4 as a high crash area, based on the number of commercial vehicle crashes occurring annually.
-Approximately 11% of the total population in Idaho live in District 4[1], but on average, 25% of the total number of commercial vehicle crashes occur there each year[2].
-The crash rate in District 4 is 12% higher than the closest other district, District 5 with 13%.
+Approximately 10% of the total population in Idaho live in District 4[1], but on average, 25% of the total number of commercial vehicle crashes occur there each year[2].
+The crash rate in District 4 is 14% higher than the closest other district, District 5 with 11%.

-CVS will monitor the crash rate in District 4 and reduce the rate from the current rate of 25% to 10% by FY 2022.
+CVS will continue to monitor the crash rate in District 4 and reduce the rate from the current rate of 25% to 10% by FY 2025.
 Data analysis will be done by the project coordinator quarterly, and reported in the quarterly reports.
-Rate will be based on A&I On-Line Data, using the calendar year, unless noted as "to date".
+Rate will be based on A&I On-Line Data, and Idaho Office of Highway Safty Numetric Dashboard, using the calendar year, unless noted as "to date".